Heterogeneous Multi-Agent Proximal Policy Optimization for Power Distribution System Restoration: Experimental Setup

 Experiments are conducted on the IEEE\,123-bus~\cite{123} and IEEE\,8500-node~\cite{8500} feeders using a custom Python--OpenDSS~\cite{opendss} environment that performs full three-phase AC power-flow calculations after each switching action.
 The simulator returns voltages, currents, DER outputs, losses, and restored load.
 Operational constraints, including voltage limits, thermal ratings, DER bounds, and the global generation cap \(P_{\text{gen}} = 2400\,\text{kW}\), are enforced through differentiable penalty terms rather than action masking or early termination, providing dense feedback near feasibility boundaries.

-The IEEE\,123-bus feeder (Fig.~\ref{fig:ieee123}) contains 123 buses, a 3025\,kW total load, five DER units with 2400\,kW combined capacity, and 26 controllable switches.
-For multi-agent training, it is divided into five microgrids, each controlled by one agent responsible for local switching.
-The feeder exhibits realistic unbalanced loading and DER interactions.

-The IEEE\,8500-node feeder contains roughly 8500 nodes, a 25\,MW total load, 100 controllable switches, and DERs providing up to 2400\,kW.
-It is partitioned into ten microgrids, each managed by a dedicated agent.
-The large state dimensionality and deep radial topology make it a challenging testbed for evaluating scalable multi-agent coordination with HAPPO.
+The IEEE 123-bus feeder (Fig.~\ref{fig:ieee123}) has 123 buses, a 3025 kW load, five DERs totaling 2400 kW, and 26 controllable switches, partitioned into five agent-controlled microgrids.
+The IEEE 8500-node feeder contains about 8500 nodes, a 25 MW load, 100 switches, and 2400 kW of DER capacity, divided into ten microgrids.
+Its scale and deep radial structure make it a demanding testbed for HAPPO scalability.